phpconcept/aruba-ws-server/README.md

 ### JSON API

-The Websocket Server can be accessed by JSON API, description of the API can be found here : [JSON API](doc/API.md)
+The Websocket Server can be accessed by JSON API, description of the API is here : [JSON API](doc/API.md)